GaryWSmith/xdr-parser-plugin/README.md

 NMEA XDR messages are used to provide sensor data in the NMEA0183 format.

-However, they are notoriously difficult to support because they are treated in an ad-hoc manner by many manufacturers and there is no standard with regards the naming of the sensors nor with regards the units of the data.
+They are awkard to support because they are treated in an ad-hoc manner by many manufacturers and there is no standard with regards the naming of the sensors nor with regards the units of the data.

 XDR sentences can contain multiple sensors within a single sentence or they might only have one sensor.